From Physics 111-Lab Wiki

 The source of alpha particles is the isotope 241 of Americium.
 Its half-life is 458 years.
 The energies of emitted alpha particles are 5.49 MeV (86%), 5.44 MeV (13%), and 5.39 MeV (1.3%).
 This also has a 59.6 Kev X-Ray which is used in the Compton experiment (neglecting other very infreguent α energies, all in the range of 5.55 to 4.8 Mev).
 The Americium is deposited as a thin layer on an aluminum foil located in the gun as shown below in Fig. 1.
 This deposit randomly flakes off so always ware your gloves.

 Diagram of Vacuum Chamber

 The alpha particle gun and 2 pieces of gold foil 1 inch square are held in fixed positions when data are taken, ( you need to know the weight of each foil it should be in the log book) but the detector position can be moved at a constant radial distance from the foil.
 The particle beam is collimated by two apertures adjustable from the alpha gun.
 If necessary, changing the aperture separation is the easiest way to modify the collimation, since it can be changed without losing vacuum.
 It is also possible to remove the gun from the chamber and the removable aperture changed in size or removed entirely, but do not touch the interior aperture.
 This aperture size is already measured and can be found in Fig. 3.

 If we use a well collimated beam from the alpha-gun in order to have a well defined angular resolution, the total α-particle flux is weak so that counting rates at any appreciable scattering angle are extremely low.
 You will need a few all-night and week-end data collection runs.
 Plan accordingly.

-The experiment is done in a vacuum chamber because the range of alpha particles in air at atmospheric pressure is only a few cm.
+The experiment is done in a vacuum chamber and Valve because the range of alpha particles in air at atmospheric pressure is only a few cm.